TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

-   may be used to set the value of an address header.  ``Group`` objects whose ``display_name`` is ``None`` will be interpreted as single addresses, which allows an address list to be copied with groups intact by using the list obtained from the ``groups`` attribute of the source header.
+   may be used to set the value of an address header.  ``Group`` objects whose ``display_name`` is ``None`` will be interpreted as single addresses, which allows an address list to be copied with groups intact by using the list obtained kutoka the ``groups`` attribute of the source header.

 .. class:: SingleAddressHeader

-   A subclass of :class:`.AddressHeader` that adds one additional attribute:
+   A subkundi of :class:`.AddressHeader` that adds one additional attribute: